rpjohnst/rpjohnst.github.io/_posts/2020-08-22-safe-bindings-in-rust.md

 title: The problem of safe FFI bindings in Rust
 ---

 Google has published a document on [Rust and C++ interoperability][chromium-interop] in the context of Chromium.
-It describes their criteria for the experience of calling C++ from Rust &mdash; minimal use of `unsafe`, no boilerplate beyond existing C++ declarations, and broad support for existing Chromium types.
+It describes their criteria for the experience of calling C++ from Rust --- minimal use of `unsafe`, no boilerplate beyond existing C++ declarations, and broad support for existing Chromium types.

 [chromium-interop]: https://www.chromium.org/Home/chromium-security/memory-safety/rust-and-c-interoperability

 The response to this document has included a lot of confusion and misinformation.
 Really, this is a continuation of a larger ongoing discussion of how to use `unsafe` properly.
 Rust FFI and `unsafe` are complicated and often subtle topics, so here I am going to attempt to summarize the issues and suggest how we might address them.

-### What is `unsafe`, exactly?
+## What is `unsafe`, exactly?

-[Rust]'s core value proposition is to "guarantee memory-safety and thread-safety &mdash; enabling you to eliminate many classes of bugs at compile time," without sacrificing the ability to target the same use cases as C++ (namely: performance-critical, embedded, and/or integrated with other languages).
+[Rust]'s core value proposition is to "guarantee memory-safety and thread-safety --- enabling you to eliminate many classes of bugs at compile time," without sacrificing the ability to target the same use cases as C++ (namely: performance-critical, embedded, and/or integrated with other languages).

 [rust]: https://www.rust-lang.org/